yusufozgur/vcf2parquet/README.md

 # Why Should you convert VCF Files To Parquet

 VCF is a ubiquitous file format in genomics, and in its essence it is a formatted tsv file that is mostly also gzipped.
 Apparent from its formatting (https://samtools.github.io/hts-specs/VCFv4.2.pdf), this format would benefit from columnar storage of its data, which parquet files does.
-If you wa
+If you want to learn more about performance benefits of parquet format over VCF, you can take a look at https://medium.com/23andme-engineering/genetic-datastore-4b213256db31.

 # How Vcf2Parquet Processes VCFs